craql/JsonObjectEditor/readme.md

 ###fields
 Properties for all Fields

-- `label`: what the field should display as
+- `label / display`: what the field should display as *If the field type is boolean, label controls checkbox label
 - `value`: default value if not one in object
 - `default`: default value for field || function(object)
 - `type`: what type of field should JOE show